Posts Tagged ‘three questions’

 “What experience do I have that others might find useful?”

-Switching the responsibility for initial introductions from attendees to the conference model bypasses normal social conventions – replacing them with a safe place for people to share about themselves to others.
+Switching the responsibility for initial introductions from attendees to the conference model bypasses normal social conventions – replacing them with a safe place for people to share about themselves with others.
 This simple conference process gives attendees the openings they need to further satisfy their curiosity about their peers.
 It works amazingly well.